Spring into STEAM at The Soar Lab!

 ALUMNI SPOTLIGHT 🧡💙 Dr. Adrienne Ward is a passionate educator and the dynamic AVID Coordinator at Bayshore Elementary School - the only traditional elementary school in Manatee County offering the AVID program.
 A standout student in both academics and athletics, Dr. Ward graduated from Southeast High School in 1997, where she was a basketball player, a cheerleader, and voted “Most Likable,” a title that still holds true today.
 While her childhood dreams once bounced between becoming a nurse or a lawyer, it was the world of education that ultimately captured her heart.
 After earning her degree from Florida A&M University (FAMU) in Tallahassee, she discovered her calling in higher education, where she found true fulfillment in guiding students toward their goals.
 Dr. Ward’s journey to Bayshore Elementary was inspired by her own child’s school-age years.
 Her energy, encouragement, and unwavering belief in every student’s potential have made her a beloved figure on campus.
 She was proud to share that former Bayshore AVID Cubs, who graduated from Bayshore High School in 2025, earned their diplomas in the top 10% of their class.
 From cheering on the Seminoles from the sidelines to leading AVID “cheers” in the classroom, Dr. Ward brings the same spirit and enthusiasm to her work, empowering students to take charge of their futures.
 Why AVID?
 “We’re here to help you understand the importance of being prepared, no matter what lies ahead,” said Dr. Ward.
 AVID students build essential skills like organization, collaboration, notetaking, and confidence.
 On Friday, Dr. Ward (right) was standing proudly as part of Bayshore El’s leadership team, alongside Dr. Melinda Lundy (center) and Kimberly DeLeo (left).
 They believe in the message behind them on a mural made from college pennants: AVID gives you wings!
 How far will you fly? #ManateeSchoolsGoodNews #MyAVIDWhy

-about 1 month ago, School District of Manatee County
+6 months ago, School District of Manatee County

 Three school leaders stand smiling in a school.